Dreams of my Feather

 Which would seem to explain the national preoccupation with sunshine.
 Even—perhaps especially—in winter.
 For all their det-finns-inget-dåligt-väder-bara-dåliga-kläder stoicism, Swedes crave the feeling of sun on their bare-skin more than any people I’ve met.
 In winter, Swedes flock to the Kanarieöarna—or, failing this, the local ‘Solarieöarna’— for some mid-winter rays.
 On the first warm day of spring, the queues at the ice-cream stands curl out and around the block.
 By late May, all patches of grass, including the lawns at the entrance to the cemetery, become sun-bathing sites for undergrads in bikinis and surf-shorts.
 There can’t be many other countries where during summer every meal consumed inside while the sun is shining is considered a missed picnic-opportunity—or where whole small-town centres close down between ‘the blossoming of the cherry trees and the lilacs bushes.’
 Or, for that matter, where the weather prognosis for a long-weekend in late June is front-page news.

-And so what appeared to be a whimsical obsession with sunlight the first year or two, began to make sense come winter number three.
+to be a whimsical obsession with sunlight the first year or two, began to make sense come winter number three.
 Swedes don’t simply enjoy the sunlight, they need the sunlight.
 They’re charging their batteries for the shortest days of winter, when the sun lethargically drags its belly across the horizon—often behind a protective layer of clouds, peaking out only briefly when one steps out to visit the toilet.

 But now it’s just about time for the Vernal Equinox.
 The actual Equilux here (the day of equal dark and light) will be March 18th, after which the ‘days’ expand until Midsummer.
 And already people have begun to set out, and store-fronts to display, these dry twigs topped with bright feathers—carrying with them the collective dreams of spring’s flowering trees.